kar1hk/ATHCVSCode/README.md

 # CVSFicklr

 ## Overview
-I have made this CVSFicklr as a SwiftUI application that showcases Flickr photos with the option to integrate both CVS and Athena branding themes as whitelabel app.
+I have made this CVSFicklr as a SwiftUI application that showcases Flickr photos with the option to integrate both CVS and Aetna branding themes as whitelabel app.

 ## Built with
 Xcode 16.0